julkue/mark.js/src/docs/compatibility/browser-compatibility.md

 ---

 {{defaults.title}} works in all modern browsers.
-It has been tested in:
+It is intensively tested in:

 - Firefox (30+)
 - Chrome (30+)